2021-06-09 Thomas Peterffy.Piper Sandler Global Exchange and Financial Technology Virtual Conference

 Thomas Peterffy Founder & Chairman

-No. I don't think payment for order flow will go away or at least, I hope that it will not go away.
+No. I don’t think payment for order flow will go away or at least, I hope that it will not go away.
 Why?
 Because we see an opportunity to explain to institutional traders that we execute 2 million to 3 million trades a day.
-Therefore, if they were to leave resting orders in our dark pool, we would execute our random rearriving retail flow against these orders of the mid-price, and we charge them only $0.001 share per share commission, both sides benefit.
-We have set up our dark pool for this business, including detecting and refusing orders that would probe and potentially front unrest in orders.
+Therefore, if they were to leave resting orders in our dark pool, we would execute our random arriving retail flow against these orders at the mid-price, and we charge them only $0.001 per share commission.
+Both sides benefit.
+We have set up our dark pool for this business, including detecting and refusing orders that would probe and potentially front-run resting orders.
 Our sales force started to contact large institutions to explain to them the opportunity to interact with our order flow.

 Richard Repetto Piper Sandler & Co.